duncandegwa/files-and-exception-in-python/index.md

 #### Appending to a file

-When you want to add data into a file, open the file in *append mode*.
-Any data you write will be added at the end of the file.
+To add data into a file, open the file in *append mode*.
+Any data you write will be placed at the end of the file.

 Let’s add some lines in the **student.txt** file